Huerte/Gitomation/Inspirational_Quote.md

 ### "When you lose your desire for things that do not matter, you will be free." - Morihei Ueshiba
 ### "Give out what you most want to come back." - Robin Sharma
 ### "Truth will always be truth, regardless of lack of understanding, disbelief or ignorance." - W. Clement Stone
+### "We tend to live up to our expectations." - Earl Nightingale